 Allentoff Music was founded in 2006 by Jonathan Allentoff to publish new works and arrangements that meet the needs of today's performers and educators.

-Our publications have been successfully performed by school, community, and professional ensembles around the world.
+Our publications have been successfully performed by school, college, community, and professional ensembles around the world.

 Our goal is complete customer satisfaction and personal service!
 We welcome your comments and suggestions.
 Our email is: email@example.com.

 Daniel Chazanoff was an honors graduate of the Ohio State University with a B.Sc. in instrumental music.
 Beyond that, he held masters and doctorate degrees in music and music education from Columbia University.
 His experience included more than 40 years as a music administrator, teacher, cellist, conductor, adjudicator, clinician, researcher, writer, and composer.
 Among his credits were 270 publications and listings in Who's Who in America (Under Entertainment) and the International Who's Who of Music (Cambridge, England.)
 In February 1991, he was nominated for the International Music Museum in London.
 He was the retired Director of Music for the City School District of Rochester, NY and Music Reviewer for the Wolfe Newspapers.

 Cantor Martin Leubitz served Congregation Beth Am in Cleveland, Ohio for over twenty years before coming to Temple Beth El of Rochester, NY in 1995.

 A vocal performance major at the University of Akron, Cantor Leubitz graduated from the H.L.
 Miller Cantorial School of the Jewish Theological Seminary of America in 1972.
 During his career, he has become known not only for his highly interpretive renditions of the liturgy, but also for his delightful musical programs including selections of Yiddish, Hassidic and Broadway show music.